The Young Bucks: Debut and joining Bullet Club (2013–2016)

 As a result of their win, The Young Bucks received a shot at the IWGP Junior Heavyweight Tag Team Championship and on November 9 at Power Struggle, defeated Suzuki-gun (Taichi and Taka Michinoku) to become the new champions.
-The Young Bucks returned to New Japan on January 4, 2014, at Wrestle Kingdom 8 in Tokyo Dome, where they made their first successful title defense in a four-way match against the Forever Hooligans, Suzuki-gun and Time Splitters (Alex Shelley and Kushida).
+The Young Bucks returned to New Japan on January 4, 2014, at Wrestle Kingdom 8, where they made their first successful title defense in a four-way match against the Forever Hooligans, Suzuki-gun and Time Splitters (Alex Shelley and Kushida).
 The Young Bucks made their second successful title defense on February 11 at The New Beginning in Osaka against the Time Splitters.
 Towards the end of the match, Matt legitimately broke his hand.
 Later that same event, Nick confronted and challenged IWGP Junior Heavyweight Champion Kota Ibushi.
 Nick received his title shot on April 3, but was defeated by Ibushi.
-Three days later at Invasion Attack 2014, The Young Bucks successfully defended the IWGP Junior Heavyweight Tag Team Championship against Ibushi and El Desperado.
-On May 3 at Wrestling Dontaku 2014, The Young Bucks made their fourth successful title defense against the Forever Hooligans.
+Three days later at Invasion Attack, The Young Bucks successfully defended the IWGP Junior Heavyweight Tag Team Championship against Ibushi and El Desperado.
+On May 3 at Wrestling Dontaku, The Young Bucks made their fourth successful title defense against the Forever Hooligans.
 The Young Bucks made their fifth successful defense on May 10 during the NJPW and ROH co-produced Global Wars event in Toronto, defeating Forever Hooligans and Time Splitters in a three-way match.
-From May 30 to June 6, The Young Bucks took part in the 2014 Best of the Super Juniors tournament, where they wrestled in separate blocks.
+From May 30 to June 6, The Young Bucks took part in the Best of the Super Juniors, where they wrestled in separate blocks.
 They both finished with a record of four wins and three losses, narrowly missing advancement to the semifinals.
-As a result of losing to Alex Shelley and Kushida during the tournament, The Young Bucks and Time Splitters faced off in another IWGP Junior Heavyweight Tag Team Championship match on June 21 at Dominion 6.21, where The Young Bucks' seven-month reign came to an end.
+As a result of losing to Shelley and Kushida during the tournament, The Young Bucks and Time Splitters faced off in another IWGP Junior Heavyweight Tag Team Championship match on June 21 at Dominion 6.21, where The Young Bucks' seven-month reign came to an end.